matyama/configs/README.md

 Edits to any linked configurations is automatically propagated here (via the symlink).
 Then simply commit and push the changes.

+### `coc.nvim` configuration
+Although the `.config/coc/coc-settings.json` configuration file is linked automatically, the server might not load it correctly.
+This issue is described in the *Thoubleshooting* section and can be fixed by rewriting the `:CocConfig` buffer.

 ## Ubuntu Setup Notes

 ## KVM virtualization